dayton-outar/glif/algos/js/codility/dynamic/README.md

 > Dynamic programming is essentially a tradeoﬀ of space for time.
 Repeatedly computing a given quantity can become a drag on performance.
 If so, we are better oﬀ storing the results of the initial computation and looking them up instead of recomputing them.[^2]
 ## 17.1 The Coin Changing Problem

 For a given set of denominations, you are asked to ﬁnd the minimum number of coins with which a given amount of money can be paid.
 Assume that you can use as many coins of a particular denomination as necessary.
 The greedy algorithmic approach is always to select the largest denomination not exceeding the remaining amount of money to be paid.
 As long as the remaining amount is greater than zero, the process is repeated.
-However, this algorithm may return a suboptimal result.
-For instance, for an amount of 6 and coins of values 1, 3, 4, we get 6 = 4 + 1 + 1, but the optimal solution here is 6 = 3 + 3.
+However, this algorithm may return a suboptimal result. _For instance, for an amount of 6 and coins of values 1, 3, 4, we get 6 = 4 + 1 + 1, but the optimal solution here is 6 = 3 + 3_.[^3]

 A dynamic algorithm ﬁnds solutions to this problem for all amounts not exceeding the given amount, and for increasing sets of denominations.
 For the example data, it would consider all the amounts from 0 to 6, and the following sets of denominations: $\emptyset$, {1}, {1, 3} and {1, 3, 4}.
 Let $dp[i, j]$ be the minimum number of coins needed to pay the amount $j$ if we use the set containing the $i$ smallest denominations.
 The number of coins needed must satisfy the following rules: